Nobady009/Assessment/README.md

 To remove a file or directory, you can use the rm command followed by the file or directory name: rm file_or_directory

+# For run the code
+simply run the assessment.py in vs code give the .txt file path